MicrosoftDocs/winrt-api/windows.applicationmodel.core/coreapplication_getcurrentview_176591067.md

 # Windows.ApplicationModel.Core.CoreApplication.GetCurrentView

 ## -description
-Gets the active view for the app.
+Gets the view corresponding to the current thread.

 ## -returns
-The active view.
+The view corresponding to the current thread.
+If no such view exists, then the method fails.

 ## -remarks
 A [CoreApplicationView](coreapplicationview.md) is an app window and its thread.